Arthur J. Finkelstein: 1980s

 In the early 1980s, Finkelstein began working on international polling projects, including for Canada’s National Citizens Coalition and Ontario’s Progressive Conservative Party after their 1985 election loss.

 The 1984 election cycle saw him involved in three pitched battles for the Senate, the most heralded being the challenge of Democratic Governor Jim Hunt to Helms in North Carolina.
 The Ellis-Wrenn-Finkelstein team used the permanent assets of the National Congressional Club to wage a three-year campaign to undermine Hunt, including a groundbreaking opposition-research and advertising effort that redefined the popular governor as a tax-raising national Democrat.
 Helms won with 52%, in what was then the most expensive Senate race in history.
-However, this was the last Helms campaign on which Finkelstein would serve as pollster.
+However, this was the last Helms campaign in which Finkelstein was actually involved.
 Before Helms' 1990 re-election campaign, Finkelstein told the North Carolina team he couldn't work for the Senator any more.
 According to Carter Wrenn the New Yorker was polite about it, didn't offer a reason and recommended one of his proteges, John McLaughlin, handle the survey and strategy work.
 At the time, Helms was becoming one of the leading critics of the gay rights movement.
 "I took it that Arthur wasn't comfortable with Jesse's stand on the social issues," Wrenn said, and chalked it up to Finkelstein's libertarian views.

 in November 1984, Finkelstein also found success in New Hampshire, as he aided freshman conservative Sen. Gordon Humphrey in overcoming a tough challenge from long-time Democratic Congressman Norman D'Amours.
 But in Massachusetts, after winning a contested primary against Elliot Richardson, businessman Ray Shamie lost a close uphill battle to Lt.
 Gov. John Kerry for the Senate seat vacated by Paul Tsongas.
-Another client, Congressman Tom Corcoran, failed to dislodge incumbent Charles Percy from the Senate nomination in Illinois, despite tough ads (attributed to Finkelstein) suggesting Percy was personally close to PLO leader Yasser Arafat.
+Another client, Congressman Tom Corcoran, failed to dislodge incumbent Charles Percy from the Senate nomination in Illinois, despite tough ads (attributed to Finkelstein) suggesting Percy was personally close to PLO leader Yasser Arafat (Percy ended up being defeated by Democrat Paul Simon).

-His Congressional clients in 1984 included three New Yorkers – Joseph DioGuardi (who won election in Westchester County), Robert Quinn (who lost in Nassau County) and Serphin Maltese (who lost a close race for Geraldine Ferraro's seat in Queens).
+His Congressional clients in 1984 included three New Yorkers – Joseph DioGuardi (who won election in Westchester County), Robert Quinn (who lost in Nassau County) and Serphin R. Maltese (who lost a close race for Geraldine Ferraro's seat in Queens).
 He helped guide Bill Cobey to an upset victory for Congress in North Carolina against incumbent Ike Andrews.

 In 1985, Finkelstein polled for the gubernatorial campaign of Virginia Attorney General Marshall Coleman, losing the nomination to Wyatt Durrette (who was then defeated by Democrat Gerald Baliles).